Hofls/useful-info/cookbooks/psychology/etc.md

     * Ability to manage strong impulses and feelings
     * Ability to remain hopeful, visualizing realistic and positive outcome
 * `Dialectic` - discourse between people holding different points of view, but wishing to establish the truth
+* `Introspection` - examination of one's own conscious thoughts and feelings